 Each individual’s PAYE code determines how their employment income is taxed.
 The PAYE code normally includes a tax free element to make use of an individual’s personal allowance if they are entitled to one.
 If the code isn’t correct it can result in under- or over-payments of tax.

-The basic PAYE code for the 2019-20 tax year, which runs from 6 April 2019 to 5 April 2020, is 1250L and incorporates a tax-free personal allowance of £12,500.
-As 1250L was also the basic PAYE code in the previous 2019-20 tax year, this is the code that you may start to see on your payslips from April 2019 onwards.
+The basic PAYE code for the 2020-21 tax year, which runs from 6 April 2020 to 5 April 2021, is 1250L and incorporates a tax-free personal allowance of £12,500.
+As 1250L was also the basic PAYE code in the previous 2019-20 tax year, this is the code that you may have seen on your payslips since April 2019 onwards.
 HMRC do not normally send out a notification if you are on the basic PAYE code.

 The PAYE Coding Notice will outline how your tax code was calculated and specifically what adjustments were made to the basic PAYE code.
 Adjustments can incorporate any untaxed company benefits you receive as these are deemed ‘benefits-in-kind’ which are taxable at your marginal rate of tax, any previous year tax underpayments, receipt of any other taxable income such as interest or dividends and the receipt of any taxable state benefits, as well as other adjustments specific to your circumstances.

 It is important to check the PAYE Coding Notice carefully to ensure that the adjustments made by HMRC are correct and valid.
 If you don’t agree with or don’t understand the adjustments made it is essential that you call the HMRC Taxes Helpline on 0300 200 3300 or fill in the online HMRC form to request an explanation.
 HMRC’s adjustments are normally based on information from the prior tax year; if those circumstances are no longer applicable to you then you can request the code to be amended by contacting HMRC.
 If an amendment is made, HMRC will send both you and your employer or pension provider a revised Coding Notice.